JMRI/JMRI/scripts/HOWTO-distribution.md

 - Create the [next GitHub Issue](https://github.com/JMRI/JMRI/issues/new) to hold discussion with conventional title "Create Test Release 4.99.4".
 Add the next release milestone (created above) to it.
 Typical text (get the date from the [milestone page](https://github.com/JMRI/JMRI/milestones)); for later releases in the series copy specific text from the milestone page:
 ```
 This is the next release in the 5.0 cycle.
-It's intended to be created from the `HEAD` of the `j11master` branch.
+It's intended to be created from the `HEAD` of the `master` branch.
 ```
 - Add the 4.99.4 milestone to the issue.